-Indicator (b) The policy states, consistent with standard expectation, the review should occur within 30 days of the investigation conclusion.
+Indicator (b) The NCDJJDP PREA policy states, consistent with standard expectations, the review should occur within 30 days of the investigation conclusion.
+The Policy list the review under duties described for the facility's PREA Compliance Manager.
 "The PIR (OPA-I10) will occur within 30 days of the conclusion of the investigation and a copy of the final PIR will be submitted to the PREA Office within 30 days of completion."
 Interviews with the facility Director and the PREA Compliance Manager both supported knowledge of the importance and timeliness of the reviews.
-Absent an actual incident of sexual abuse the Auditor Confirmed with the Agency PREA Office that they would be actively involved in the review process.

-Indicator (c) As noted in indicator (a) the policy language addresses the multi-discipline nature of the team.
-In a review of documentation provided and various staff interviewed, the multi-disciplinary nature of the team was confirmed.
-The facility confirmed they have mock audits reviewed the incident in a multi-disciplinary team.
-The Director believe he would include the PCM, line Supervisor, and a PREA Support Person as well as Medical and mental health staff.
-Information requires that all reviews be forwarded to the NCDPS PREA Office and the Regional Director for further review.
-The agency PREA

-Coordinator confirmed their review would also look at systemwide complaints to further identify consistencies that may need to be addressed through policy or training needs.
+Absent an actual incident of sexual abuse the Auditor confirmed with the Agency PREA Office that they would be actively involved in the review process.
+The meeting was completed within the time frame of the completion of the OSI investigation which was completed after the county Sheriff closed the criminal investigation discipline nature of the team.
+In a review of the documentation provided and various staff interviewed, the multi-disciplinary nature of the team was confirmed.
+The facility confirmed they have mock audits reviewed the incident in a multi- disciplinary team.
+The Director believes he would include the PCM, line Supervisor, and a PREA Support Person as well as Medical and mental health staff.
+Information requires that all reviews be forwarded to the NCDJJDP PREA Office and the Regional Director for further review.
+The agency PREA Coordinator confirmed their review would also look at systemwide complaints to further identify consistencies that may need to be addressed through policy or training needs.
 Indicator (d) The elements described in this indicator are all covered in policy as noted in indicator (a).
-The agency Post-Incident Review form (OPA-I10) uses an agency approved form to document the review panel's considerations include the required information.
-The PIR form considers if the policy needs to be reviewed, the underlying motivation for the incident, including if the victim was targeted due to their perceived membership of a particular group.
-It goes on to look at staffing, physical plant issues and surveillance needs.

-Indicator (e) The Post Incident Review form used in all NCDPS Juvenile Justice facilities documents the findings to the questions asked in this standard indicator.
+The Post-Incident Review form (OPA-I10) uses an agency- approved form to document the review panel's considerations including the required information.
+The PIR form considers if the policy needs to be reviewed, and the underlying motivation for the incident, including if the victim was targeted due to their perceived membership of a particular group.
+It goes on to look at staffing, physical plant issues, and surveillance needs.
+Interviews with the Agency Head representative, the PREA Coordinator, the Facility Director, and the PREA Compliance Manager all support they would be assessing how policy, training, and operational practice might need to change to prevent any further incident.
+Indicator (e) The Post Incident Review form used in all NCDJJDP facilities documents the findings of the questions asked in this standard indicator.
 It provides the reader with information if the team has determined the cause of the abuse related to the six sub-indicators described in (d) and any recommended actions.

-The North Carolina Department of Public Safety policy requires the completion of the steps outlined in this standard.
-The interviews support knowledge of aspect of a critical incident review in a PREA sexual assault cases.
+The Director and PREA Compliance Manager were both aware of the form and the importance of good documentation of the information determined through the investigation and the subsequent review.
+Compliance Determination The North Carolina Division of Juvenile Justice and Delinquency Prevention policy requires the completion of the steps outlined in this standard.
+The interviews support knowledge of the aspect of a critical incident review in PREA sexual assault cases.
 The policy requires what information needs to be part of the incident review.
-The language comes directly from standard.
-Absent an actual incident, compliance was determined based on policy language, the documentation provided, incident review member's understanding of the requirements and the incident review form.
+The language comes directly from the standard.
+Compliance was determined based on policy language, the documentation provided, the incident review member's understanding of the requirements, and the incident review form.

+Indicator (c) As noted in indicator (a) the policy language addresses the multi-

+115.387 Data collection

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

+Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

+Agency annual report

+Agency Website

+NCDJJDP Data tracking document

+Memo from NCDJJDP PREA Office on incident and data collection.

+Interview with PREA Coordinator